luckherry/Shadowrocket-Rule/README.md

-So Rule for shadow rocket use in macao
+Shadowrocket Rule just for macau user
+Only AI-related applications use VPN, and other applications use direct connection